-- In a large bowl, whisk the flaxseed, coconut oil and coconut nectar until combined.
+- In a large bowl, whisk the flaxseed, coconut oil and coconut nectar for 2 minutes until combined.

 - Leave the muffins in the tin for 10 minutes, then turn out and leave to cool completely on a wire rack.

-- To make the frosting, chill a large bowl in the freezer for 10 minutes.
+- To make the frosting, chill a large bowl in the fridge for 10 minutes.
 Also ensure all ingredients have been refrigerated (if ingredients are different temperatures it causes the frosting to curdle).

 - Using an electric whisk, beat the coconut cream in the chilled bowl until thick and all lumps are removed.

-- Gently add in the yoghurt, coconut nectar, vanilla and lemon juice, whilst continually whisking until the mixture is light and fluffy (about 3-5 minutes total).
+- Slowly add in the yoghurt, coconut nectar, vanilla and lemon juice one at a time, whilst continually whisking until the mixture is light and fluffy (about 3-5 minutes total).

 - Refrigerate the frosting until ready for use, then using a spoon or icing bag decorate the top of each muffin with it.
 Enjoy!